kabiconfigs/Gentoo-Laptop-Config/README.md

                                                Terminal: > SimplierTerminal
                                                  Kernel: > Minimal Clang+ThinLTO'd Xanmod

-A huge thanks to [Owl4ce](https://github.com/owl4ce) for teaching me how to Gentoo!
+A huge thanks to [Owl4ce](https://github.com/owl4ce) for the many configs I use, and excellent educational material!